ANU School of Music: History

-The School of Music was established under the name Canberra School of Music in 1965 with Ernest Llewellyn as the founding Director.
-The original plans for the School were prepared in the 1960s when the Department of the Interior recognized the need to establish centres for art and music study in the national capital, with the vision of providing high-level performance and practice.
-Sir Richard Kingsland, Secretary of the Department from 1963 to 1970, provided valuable support for Ernest Llewellyn's vision.
+The School of Music was established under the name Canberra School of Music in 1965 with Ernest Llewellyn as the founding director.
+The original plans for the school were prepared in the 1960s when the Department of the Interior recognized the need to establish centres for art and music study in the national capital, with the vision of providing high-level performance and practice.
+Richard Kingsland, secretary of the department from 1963 to 1970, provided support for Ernest Llewellyn's vision.
 The Canberra School of Music was established in 1965.
 It was first located in the Canberra suburb of Manuka and in 1976 moved to its current site on Childers Street between the Australian National University and the city centre, becoming the first purpose-built music school facility in Australia.

 Llewellyn's vision for the school was based on the Juilliard School; he regarded Isaac Stern, with whom he had studied at Juilliard and who was his longtime friend, as the "father" of the school.
-He set the School up with a hand-picked staff and a focus on the training of soloists, chamber and orchestral musicians.
+He set the school up with a hand-picked staff and a focus on the training of soloists, chamber and orchestral musicians.
 As part of his grand plan he also envisaged the development of a national symphony orchestra based in Canberra.
 This has never been established, although Canberra has its own professional part-time orchestra, the Canberra Symphony Orchestra, based in Llewellyn Hall.

 Responsibility for the Canberra School of Music passed from the Department of the Interior to the Minister for Education and Science, John Gorton.
-Control was transferred in 1974, and Sir Richard was the first Chairman of the Canberra School of Music.
+Control was transferred in 1974, and Sir Richard was the first chairman of the Canberra School of Music.
 The Kingsland Room in the School of Music is named in his honour.
 The current School of Music building was opened in 1976.

 In 1988 the Canberra School of Music and the Canberra School of Art combined to form the Canberra Institute of the Arts, and amalgamated with the Australian National University as the ANU Institute of the Arts in 1992.

-In 2001, the Peter Karmel Building was opened to house the Jazz and Percussion Areas, and the Centre for New Media Arts.
-An extension to the Music Library was completed at the same time.
+In 2001, the Peter Karmel Building was opened to house the jazz and percussion areas, and the Centre for New Media Arts.
+An extension to the music library was completed at the same time.
 In 2004, the National Institute of the Arts was dissolved, with the Schools of Music and Art becoming part of what was then the ANU Faculty of the Arts.